Last Updated on September 20, 2023

 Speaking of which, exceptional views for hundreds of miles await you at Blowing Rock!
-To the west, you’ll see Grandfather Mountain, Mount Mitchell, much of Pisgah National Forest, as well as winding Johns River Gorge.
+To the west, you’ll see Grandfather Mountain, our tallest peak Mount Mitchell, much of Pisgah National Forest, as well as winding Johns River Gorge.

 The Blowing Rock’s observation tower looms over the Johns River Gorge.
 It may intimidate those with a fear of heights, but the views make the height worth it!

 Want to get your heart rate up?
 The Robbins Ridge Trail snakes along the mountain into the gorge.
 There is a warning that the trail is not suited for children or those who aren’t up to the challenge.

 There are more than 150 stairs and descends quickly.
 But the views are absolutely worth the climb back up!